khadijatusman/alx-system_engineering-devops/0x01-shell_permissions/README.md

-thsi changes the group owner  for the file hello to school owner and group changed owner and group owner changed form hello to vincent and to staff
+thsi changes the group owner  for the file hello to school owner and group changed owner and group owner changed form hello to vincent and to staff owner of the file hello to betty changed only when owned by guillaume